Eng4SJ/Project-Proposal-Guide/Readme.md

 # Acknowledgements
 - Thank you, Dr. Werpetinski and Sahid Lines Rosado Lausell at UIUC, for teaching the Engineering and Social Justice Scholars Program in the 2016/2017 academic year.
 This program has provided the background to reorient my engineering identity from one of investigating intricate shiny baubles to one of attempting to improve the lived experiences of others.
 This Project Proposal Repository emerges directly from that program as my culminating project, and hopefully will serve as the beginning of a career in engineering for social justice.
+- Thank you, Mike Woodley and Dr. Carney, for collaborating with me on this project.
 - Thank you, Jeremy Kemball, for the endless banter about the technological feasibility of countless applications that have seeded and will continue to help populate this repo.
 - Thank you, Lily Dodge, Chas Leichner, and Lee Holtzman, for the conscious and unconscious influence you've had in steering me toward this path.